Charles Bass: Inter-congressional career (2007–2009)

 Bass is a business consultant to renewable energy companies.
 He has been on the Board of Managers of New England Wood Pellet, a producer of clean burning wood pellets, located in Jaffrey, New Hampshire, since January 2007.

 In March 2006, the company publicly credited Bass with setting up a February 2006 meeting in New Hampshire between its president, Steven Walker, and Secretary of Energy Samuel Bodman.
 In March 2007, Bass reported on his financial disclosure statement that he had bought shares in the company in January and November 2006.
 But in October 2010 he said that his initial purchase had been in January 2007, after he left office.

 In 2009, Bass joined the board of directors of Laidlaw Biopower, LLC, a developer of biomass power plants in the northeastern United States.

 Post-congressional career (2013–present)

 Bass considered challenging Democratic incumbent Jeanne Shaheen in the 2014 Senate election but decided against it.
 For the 2016 presidential election, he endorsed his friend and former colleague, Ohio governor John Kasich for the Republican nomination.

 Bass is a member of the ReFormers Caucus of Issue One.

+After the January 6th insurrection, Bass, along with 30 other former Republican members of Congress urged their former colleagues to pass articles of impeachment against outgoing President Donald Trump.

 Electoral history

 Personal life

 Bass currently resides in Peterborough, New Hampshire.
+He is an Episcopalian.